Rules and Practices

 Provision of appropriate documentation is of two-fold importance: establishing that a student is a person with a disability and thereby entitled to equal access according to federal mandates AND establishing that a student has a need for accommodation in order to obtain equal access.
 Documentation must demonstrate that the physical or mental disability creates a substantial limitation to a major life activity.
 In order to be considered for accommodations, the student’s documentation must establish a current need for the requested accommodation(s).
 Timely documentation should be from an appropriately credentialed professional.

-Requests for accommodations are made in person with the Director of Student Disability Services after the provision of appropriate documentation.
+Requests for accommodations are made in person with the Coordinator of Student Disability Services after the provision of appropriate documentation.
 Requests for accommodations may be made at any time; however, it is to the benefit of the student to contact Student Disability Services prior to the semester for which accommodations are being requested.
 Typically, decisions regarding accommodations will be determined within two weeks of the request.
 Longer consideration may be needed in certain circumstances (i.e. additional documentation needed, exploration of options with technology, etc.) Once appropriate accommodations have been identified, letters to faculty will be created that describe the accommodations the student may be requesting for his/her respective courses.
 It is the responsibility of the student to deliver the letters to faculty and to discuss any course specific issues at that time.
 Some students with testing related accommodations may take departmental exams with University Testing.
 Students are responsible for being familiar with and following University Testing procedures.
 Although Student Disability Services works closely with University Testing, University Testing has the final authority for scheduling exams.
-Students who believe that agreed upon accommodations are not appropriately provided should contact the Director of Student Disability Services for support in mediation.
+Students who believe that agreed upon accommodations are not appropriately provided should contact the Coordinator of Student Disability Services for support in mediation.
 If a student is not satisfied with actions taken by Student Disability Services, s/he should follow the grievance procedure outlined in this document.

 Reduced Course Load

 Students requesting a reduced course load (less than 12 semester hours) while maintaining status as a full time student should pursue the request as described previously in this document.
-The Director of Student Disability Services in consultation with the advisory committee will make a determination.
+The Coordinator of Student Disability Services in consultation with the advisory committee will make a determination.
 In order to be considered for a reduced course load, a student must provide a full scale psychological evaluation or comprehensive medical records supporting the request.
 Students approved for this accommodation will access all of the rights and privileges afforded any full time student at the University.
 However, issues may arise that are beyond the University’s scope of decision making (such as federal financial aid) that must be negotiated by the student.

 A student, faculty member, or staff person has the right to file a grievance concerning allegations of failure to comply with laws, regulations, and policies set forth for students with disabilities.
 The following procedure should be followed in doing so: